Limebee/footy/README.md

 ## Features

 * Displays data in a table
-* The table includes player information such as photo, postion, nationality, etc.
+* The table includes player information such as photo, position, nationality, etc.
 * The table displays one result that matches a search
 * Searches are case-insensitive